 Salzburg in Advent

-Salzburg was seemingly created to conjure up a fairy-tale atmosphere during this, the most beautiful time of year!
+Salzburg was seemingly created to conjure up a fairy-tale atmosphere during the most beautiful time of the year!
 The Christmas markets, Advent concerts and folk customs charm and mesmerize visitors to the magical City of Mozart.

 The Salzburger Christkindlmarkt: a world-famous Advent market